charlesneimog/OM-py/README.md

 # Install Python

-To install Python on Windows, you first need to download Python 3.9 from the Python website.

 ## Windows

 To install Python on Windows you need first download Python 3.9 in the Python website.